davidfekke/fek.io/src/blog/2021-08-22/how-to-create-a-simple-twitter-bot.md

 }
 ```

-Now we can complete our bot logic by construction a reply and tweeting out an update.
+Now we can complete our bot logic by constructing a reply and tweeting out an update.

 ```javascript
 stream.on('tweet', async function (tweet) {